-Our partnership agreement provides for the establishment of a conflicts committee as circumstances warrant to review conflicts of interest between us and our limited partners, on the one hand, and our general partner, its owners and their respective affiliates, on the other hand.
-Such committee would consist of a minimum of two independent, non-employee members of the Board.
-Our partnership agreement provides that any matters approved by the conflicts committee will be conclusively deemed to be fair and reasonable to us, approved by all of our partners, and not a breach by our general partner of any duties owed to us or our shareholders.
+Our partnership agreement allows for the establishment or activation of a conflicts committee as circumstances warrant to review conflicts of interest between us and our general partner or its owners.
+Such committee will typically consist of a minimum of two independent, non-employee members of the Board.
+Our partnership agreement provides that any matters approved by the conflicts committee will be conclusively deemed to be fair and reasonable to us, approved by all of our partners, and not a breach by our general partner of any duties owed to us or our Unitholders.
 See "Certain Relationships and Related Transactions - Review, Approval or Ratification of Transactions with Related Persons."

+Our partnership agreement limits any fiduciary duties our general partner might owe to our Unitholders.
 Our general partner is liable for all of our debts (to the extent not paid from our assets), except for indebtedness or other obligations that are made specifically non-recourse to it.
 Our general partner has the sole discretion to incur indebtedness or other obligations on our behalf on a non-recourse basis to the general partner.
-Although our general partner has not exercised such discretion in the past, it may do so in the future.
+Our general partner has in the past exercised such discretion, in most instances involving payment liability, and may exercise such discretion again in the future.

-PROPOSAL 1 - ELECTION OF CLASS III DIRECTORS
+PROPOSAL 1-ELECTION OF CLASS III DIRECTORS